raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/1. Spring Core/5. Dispatcher Servlet/README.md

      }
      ```

+## Notes

-- In Spring Boot applications, you typically don't need to explicitly configure the DispatcherServlet; Spring Boot auto-configures it based on your application's context.
+- In Spring Boot applications, you typically don't need to explicitly configure the DispatcherServlet.
+Spring Boot auto-configures it based on your application's context.

 - The DispatcherServlet is a powerful tool that simplifies the development of web applications by providing a clean, modular, and extensible way to handle requests and responses.